SeojinYoon/PsychopyExamples/README.md

   - Memory
       - LearnNonsenseWorks: Play pairs of nonsense words, then display one and the subject must recall the other (multiple-choice questions)
   - Motor
-      - AuditorySequenceTask
+      - AuditorySequenceTask: Experiment with inputting sequences corresponding to audio
   - Psychometric
       - GetPerceptualThreshold/ThresholdToneDetection(_2AFC): use staircasing to find a subject’s audio volume threshold, then periodically play tones near that threshold. _2AFC indicates a 2-alternative forced choice version of this task
   - QA
-      - AudioInsterspersedQuestions
+      - AudioInsterspersedQuestions: Question (Sound) – Answer – Question (Sound) are repeated experiment
-      - PlaySoundsWithQuestions
+      - PlaySoundsWithQuestions: After playing a certain audio file, ask a question
 - Visual
   -  Attention
       - ColorVigilanceTask: Simple visual vigilance task where a central fixation dot changes color at random intervals.